 The $96,000 grant was awarded to the Rotary Club of Oak Ridge in partnership with the Rotary Club of Accra “for the purpose of providing medical, educational and technical services, as well as renovations to the Wurupong Health Center, in order to bring the health center up to the regional standards for care,” Bunick said.

-“The Rotary Club of Oak Ridge thanks everyone who donated money and equipment to and helped with this mission,” Bunick said.
-“Special thanks go to the All Saints and St. Mary’s Catholic churches, who helped sponsor this mission, as well as Remote Area Medical, Vine International, AmeriCares, Bausch & Lomb, Team Technologies, Methodist Medical Center of Oak Ridge and the generous doctors and Rotarians.”
+“The Rotary Club of Oak Ridge thanks everyone who has donated money and equipment to and help with these missions,” Bunick said.
+“Special thanks go to the All Saints and St. Mary’s Catholic churches, who helped sponsor the first mission, as well as Remote Area Medical, Vine International, AmeriCares, Bausch & Lomb, Team Technologies, Methodist Medical Center of Oak Ridge and the generous doctors and Rotarians.”

 As for the education and technology parts of the mission, Adolf King said that progress is being made in establishing computer and science labs at St. John Vianney Middle School, including providing electricity and Internet services to the classrooms.

 For more information about the services and impact made by these missions, download the Global Grant summary presentation, prepared by Dr. Elaine Bunick.